-6. Presidential (PRE) – A picture that primarily features the current President of the United States (i.e. Donald Trump).
+6. Presidential (PRE) – A picture that primarily features the current President of the United States (i.e. Joe Biden).

 7. Insider’s Washington (WAS) – A news or feature picture that depicts a unique or behind-the-scenes view of Washington politicians, people relating to politics or other Washington insiders (but not the President of the United States and not taken on Capitol Hill).
 Pictures taken outside Washington, D.C. must prominently feature a Washington insider.
 Any candidate for U.S. President is considered a Washington insider.

-10. On Capitol Hill (CAP) – A feature or general news picture taken on Capitol Hill that depicts Congressional/Political activity from, but not limited to, press conferences, hearings, rallies and behind-the-scenes situations.
+8. On Capitol Hill (CAP) – A feature or general news picture taken on Capitol Hill that depicts Congressional/Political activity from, but not limited to, press conferences, hearings, rallies and behind-the-scenes situations.
 Photo should capture a unique or compelling moment, or the essence of the situation, even if taken during a photo-op.
 Pictures made at the Supreme Court should not appear in this category.
-Pictures of the current US President at the time the was photo taken on capitol hill must go in the Presidential category.
-Pictures on capitol hill from January 6th must go in the Jan.
-6 attack on the U.S. Capitol category.
+Pictures of the current US President at the time the was photo taken on Capitol Hill must go in the Presidential category.

-16. Political Portfolio (PPP) – A portfolio of political pictures comprised solely from photos entered in the political categories – Presidential, Insiders Washington, On Capitol Hill, Campaign 2020, Inauguration, Jan.
-6 attack on the U.S. Capitol, Picture Story/Jan.
-6, and Picture Story/Politics.
+15. Political Portfolio (PPP) – A portfolio of political pictures comprised solely from photos entered in the four political categories – Presidential, Insiders Washington, On Capitol Hill and Picture Story/Politics.
 Photographs entered in non-political categories (domestic news, pictorial, etc) are not eligible to be part of the Political Portfolio.
-Political Portfolio must include one Picture Story/Politics story or Picture Story/Jan.
-6 story, plus single images.
+Political Portfolio must include one Picture Story/Politics story, plus single images.
 The maximum total number of pictures in this portfolio is 20, including all singles and all story images.

-17. Portfolio (PFO) – Portfolio should show the breadth and versatility of an entrant’s work and should demonstrate skill in a variety of categories including politics.
+16. Portfolio (PFO) – Portfolio should show the breadth and versatility of an entrant’s work and should demonstrate skill in a variety of categories including politics.
 We will ask the judges to select the best “body of work.”
 Portfolio must contain a minimum of 22 pictures and a maximum of 45 pictures.
 You must have at least one picture story and a maximum of three picture stories.
-Also, a portfolio entry must contain at least three entries that are also entered in political categories: Presidential, Insiders Washington, On Capitol Hill, Campaign 2020, Inauguration, Jan.
-6 attack on the U.S. Capitol, Picture Story/Jan.
-6, and Picture Story/Politics (which counts as a single entry).
+Also, a portfolio entry must contain at least three entries that are also entered in political categories: Presidential, Insiders Washington, On Capitol Hill and Picture Story/Politics (which counts as a single entry).
 A black slide is required to separate picture stories as well as single entries.